tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 ```
 {{% /codeblock %}}

-The ATT is 7968.828, suggesting a positive effect of the traineeship programme.
+The ATT is `7968.828`, suggesting a positive effect of the traineeship program on earnings, which makes more sense!

 ## OLS as a matching estimator

-Using Ordinary Least Squares (OLS) regression as a matching estimator involves regressing the outcome variable ($Y$) on the treatment indicator ($D$), and the covariates ($X$).
-This allows us to estimate the treatment effect while controlling for the effects of other variables.
+Another approach to control for the effects of other variables is to use Ordinary Least Squares (OLS) regression as a matching estimator.
+Regress the outcome variable ($Y$) on the treatment indicator ($D$), and the covariates ($X$).

-To understand how the treatment effect depends on observable characteristics $X$, we can include interaction terms between $D$ and $X$ in the regression model.
+furthermore, to understand how the treatment effect depends on observable characteristics $X$, we can include interaction terms between $D$ and $X$ in the regression model:

 {{<katex>}}
 Y = \beta_0 + \beta_1 D + \beta_2 * X + \beta_3 (D * X) + \epsilon_i